 The President, Students’ Gymkhana announced that Gymkhana Day will be held on 8th April, 2016.

-The President, Students’ Gymkhana announced that no STARC day will be conducted.
+The President, Students’ Gymkhana announced that STARC day will not be conducted on 3rd April, 2016 as all preparations could not be completed in time.
+He further announced that the event is postponed indefinitely.

-The General Secretary, Science and Technology announced that Science and Technology day will be held on 10th April, 2016.
+The General Secretary, Science and Technology announced that Science and Technology Day will be held on 10th April, 2016.